 Today Lampo announces its WS20 season, which begins in late February with new work from Chicago artist Whitney Johnson (aka Matchess) and concludes in June with a special performance by the Jessica Pavone String Ensemble, as we also celebrate 10 years of Lampo at the Graham Foundation.
 In between, we bring you new projects from … Continued

 Two nights of minimalist electronic music and video to put you in the holiday spirit.

-Nicolai as Alva Noto presents his new work Transform, building propulsive rhythms from sinewaves, white noise, clicks and pops, accompanied by real-time visuals.
+Nicolai as Alva Noto presents works Telefunken and Transform, building propulsive rhythms from sinewaves, white noise, clicks and pops, accompanied by real-time visuals.
 This Lampo performance is his Chicago debut.

 Carsten Nicolai (b.1965, Karl-Marx-Stadt, Germany) is a German artist and musician based in Berlin.
 He works intensively in the transitional area between music, art and science.
 In his work he seeks to overcome the separation of the sensory perceptions of man by making scientific phenomena like sound and light frequencies perceivable for both eyes and ears.
 Influenced by scientific reference systems, Nicolai often engages mathematical patterns such as grids and codes, as well as error, random and self-organizing structures.
 His work is held in major international collections.
 He was part of Documenta X and the biennales of Liverpool, Istanbul and Venice, among others.